Frontend Architecture for a Multi-Product Platform

 The Challenge

-Joined as UX/UI designer for the customer-facing Intelligy app.
-Conducted user research with property owners and designed data visualization interfaces.
-Expanded into frontend engineering, built features in the Django stack, and led the design and development of Intelligy Pro — a React-based platform that eventually absorbed the original product.
+Expanded into frontend engineering.
+Built features within the existing Django stack, then led the design and development of Intelligy Pro – a React-based platform that eventually absorbed the original product.

 2022–2024